 The tallest mountain in the Taconic Range, Mount Equinox dominates the area skyline.
 With an elevation gain of 3,235 feet, over 5.2 miles, it’s also home to the longest privately owned toll road in the United States.
 Equinox Skyline Drive and about 7,000 acres are owned by the Carthusians, a Roman Catholic monastic order.
 Shortly before reaching the top, their monastery is visible to the southwest from a flat stretch of road.
 When you reach the top, hike a short distance to Lookout Rock for views east across the Green Mountains.

 Wander Merck Forest

 In the 1940s, George Merck (founder of the Merck Pharmaceutical Company) began buying parcels of land that now make up the 3,000-acre Merck Forest and Farmland Center.
 Today, the Center features over 30 miles of trails open year-round.
 The Center also offers educational programs and a working farm.
 At the end of the day, get a campsite or spend the night in one of eight hike-in cabins available for rent.
-Each differs in style and sleeps between two and 15 people andcost $50 to $90 a night, depending on the cabin.
+Each differs in style and sleeps between two and 15 people andcost $50 to $90 a night, depending on the cabin and season.

 Overnight at Stratton Pond